 Advancing technologies require more computing power than the average legacy telecommunications systems.
-This is where 5G initiatives are taking stride.
-You likely know by now that 5G is the next mobile communication generation—capable of increased data transfer rates in the range of 100 megabits per second (or mbps) and 1 gigabyte download speeds.
-With every new generation, the primary advantages are clear: best interaction, maximum resolution, fastest speeds and best network bandwidth ever.
+This is where 5G initiatives are taking a stride.
+You likely know by now that 5G is the next mobile communication generation—capable of increased data transfer rates in the range of 100 megabits per second (or Mbps) and 1-gigabyte download speeds.
+With every new generation, the primary advantages are clear: best interaction, maximum resolution, fastest speeds, and best network bandwidth ever.
 In fact, with the coming of 5G, there are higher expectations for common video communication apps and multi-user exchanges.

-While 5G is an exciting trend, it is associated with a primarily fiber foundation that is expected to result in a costly deployment of over $50 billion.
-Even so, with the improvement in user experiences, increased subscriber revenues, decreased human resources, and demands from advancing technologies, 5G is in the budget for most companies.
+While 5G is an exciting trend, it is associated with a primary fiber foundation that is expected to result in a costly deployment of over $50 billion.
+Even so, with the improvement in user experiences, increased subscriber revenues decreased human resources, and demands from advancing technologies, 5G is in the budget for most companies.